 There are several extrahepatic manifestations of inflammatory bowel disease (IBD).
 These manifestations vary in severity and can be more debilitating than the underlying IBD.
 While some extraintestinal manifestations parallel the disease activity of IBD (eg, erythema nodosum, episcleritis, and Sweet syndrome), the course of others (eg, pyoderma gangrenosum, uveitis) is independent of intestinal inflammation.

 This topic will review the skin and eye manifestations of IBD.
 The clinical manifestations, diagnosis, and management of ulcerative colitis and Crohn disease are discussed separately.
-(See "Clinical manifestations, diagnosis, and prognosis of ulcerative colitis in adults" and "Management of mild to moderate ulcerative colitis" and "Management of severe ulcerative colitis" and "Clinical manifestations, diagnosis and prognosis of Crohn disease in adults" and "Overview of the medical management of mild to moderate Crohn disease in adults" and "Overview of the medical management of severe or refractory Crohn disease in adults".)
+(See "Clinical manifestations, diagnosis, and prognosis of ulcerative colitis in adults" and "Management of mild to moderate ulcerative colitis in adults" and "Management of severe ulcerative colitis in adults" and "Clinical manifestations, diagnosis and prognosis of Crohn disease in adults" and "Overview of the medical management of mild to moderate Crohn disease in adults" and "Overview of the medical management of severe or refractory Crohn disease in adults".)

 The prevalence of extraintestinal manifestations in patients with IBD has not been extensively studied.
 However, data suggest that 6 to 40 percent of patients with IBD have one or more extraintestinal manifestation [1,2].
 Up to 15 percent of patients have a cutaneous manifestation of IBD [3,4].
 Ocular manifestations of IBD occur in 4 to 10 percent of patients and may be more likely to occur in patients with Crohn disease as compared with ulcerative colitis [5,6].